Italy

 Most difficult run

-The Trametsch black slope is a highlight for experts.
+The black slope Trametsch is a highlight for advanced skiers.
 It runs parallel to the Plose gondola lift.
-The amazing steep sections, very curving route and the short gliding sections promise lots of thrills for experts.
-If you start at the mountain station of the Rifugio CAI chairlift, you will cover around 1,400 vertical metres to the end.
+The breathtaking steep sections, the winding course, and the short gliding stretches make the hearts of experts beat faster.
+Those who start at the mountain station of the Rifugio CAI chairlift can conquer almost 1,400 meters of elevation in one go.

 General note: Always mind the avalanche warnings and barriers, please.
 Never ski into a closed and unsecured area.